 Happy Death Day—a horror movie about being killed over and over again on your birthday—is actually pretty good.

-Jessica Rothe plays Theresa.
-Theresa is not a good person.
-If anything Theresa—at least from the start of the film—better fits the “bitchy blonde who dies first” stereotype in horror movies than the profoundly rooted for final girl.
+Jessica Rothe plays Theresa, a not-so-good person.
+If anything Theresa better fits the ‘bitchy blonde who dies first’ stereotype in horror movies rather than the profoundly rooted for final girl.

-That’s the best part of Happy Death Day; a character we’re so immediately prepped to hate and her transformation into the untouchable bad-ass.
+That’s the best part of Happy Death Day.
+A character we’re so immediately prepped to hate and her transformation into the untouchable bad-ass.
 Unfortunately for Theresa, the road to becoming the bad-ass final girl required a whole lot of dying.
-Theresa painfully keeps reliving her birthday, a day that ultimately keeps ending in her death at the hands of a hooded killer in a baby mask.
-Some of the early death scenes were entertaining, but as the movie went on the emphasis was more on the killers potential identity instead of more common horror movie fare.
+Theresa painfully keeps reliving her birthday, a day that keeps ending in her death at the hands of a hooded killer in a baby mask.

-Adding to some of my small frustrations with Happy Death Day is the lack of explanation around exactly why Theresa is stuck in this treacherous time-loop.
-Writer Scott Lobdell teases with the idea that perhaps it’s because Theresa is a real asshole to everyone, but that idea is thrown away entirely towards the very end of the film.
-My expectation was there would be a somewhat acceptable pay-off around that concept.
+Adding to some of my small frustrations with Happy Death Day was the lack of explanation around exactly why Theresa is stuck in this mysterious time-loop.
+Writer Scott Lobdell teases with the idea that perhaps it’s because Theresa is a real jerk to everyone and this is some form of supernatural punishment, but that idea is thrown away entirely towards the very end of the film.
+My expectation was there would be a somewhat acceptable payoff around that concept.
 Unfortunately, there was not.

 Happy Death Day isn’t exactly a horror film, though.
 In fact, it’s pretty difficult to determine what genre this movie really fits into.
 If you’re going in expecting a scary movie, you will be let down.
 If you’re going in expecting a flawed but entertaining quasi-slasher, you just might enjoy it.